This post contains affiliate links

 The perfect humble meal or side dish, cabbage for New Year’s Day to bring all some good luck.

 - 1 Medium sized White Onion

 - 1 lb. of Bacon

 - Over medium heat, add olive oil to a medium-sized pot.

-- When the oil is hot enough, add half of the bacon and cook until crisp (5-7 minutes).
+- When the oil is hot enough, add bacon and cook until crisp (5-7 minutes).
 Take half out to add on top for later.